impensavel/floodgate/docs/Floodgate.md

 For a reconnection to happen, there must be a difference between the new and old parameters and the elapsed time from the last (re)connection must be at least 300 seconds (5 minutes).

-This delay is enforced to avoid many reconnections to the Streaming API in a short period of time, which may get your account rate limited.
+This delay is enforced to avoid many reconnections to the Streaming API in a short period of time, which may get the account rate limited.

-To change the delay value, just override the `RECONNECTION_DELAY` constant in your implementation, like in the example bellow:
+To change the delay value, override the `RECONNECTION_DELAY` constant in your implementation, like in the example bellow:

 ```php
 class MyFloodgate extends Floodgate